SSRRizvi/Hibernate/README.md

  5. If the Collection is defined using generics to specify the element type, the associated target entity class does not need to be specified

  6. @ManyToMany – Is used to create many-to-many relationship between Employee and Meeting entities.
-    If the Collection is defined using generics to specify the element type, the associated target entity class does not need to be specified;
-    otherwise it must be specified.
+    If the Collection is defined using generics to specify the element type, the associated target entity class does not need to be specified, otherwise it must be specified.

  7. Every many-to-many association has two sides, the owning side and the non-owning/inverse side.